Frext/Frext/README.md

 # About Me

 - 👋 Hi, I’m @Frext
-- 👀 I’m interested in developing mobile applications.
+- 👀 I’m interested in developing mobile applications and mobile games.
 - 🌱 I code in C# and Kotlin.

 Hello, my name is Furkan.
 I've been interested in computers since I was 8.
 I've started coding with Scratch.
 Then, I learned C when I was 13.
 Later on, I learned C# and Python.